BACK

 You can even offer tenants incentives to make resigning a more attractive option.
 Incentives can include slightly lower rent, free pet rent, a gift card to a local business, or anything else you deem appropriate.
 If you offer the incentive as a reward for renewing within 30 days after you make the offer, you’ll know earlier whether or not you need to start looking for a replacement.

 The best way to efficiently fill a vacancy is to market well and do it early.
-Thanks to the internet, there are more resources than ever to help you market your vacancy.
+Thanks to the internet, there are more resources than ever to help real estate investors market vacancies and increase their occupancy rate.
 You just have to take initiative and capitalize on the resources available to you.

 Your primary marketing options include online listing sites, paid searches, and print ads.
 You don’t want to spend too much money on advertising, but the more renters you reach, the better chance you have of finding good tenants.